Definition of doubtful accounts

 Percentage of receivables method

-• Bad debt expense is the difference between the estimated allowance and the existing allowance balance
+Bad debt expense is then the plug: the difference between the required allowance balance and whatever balance already exists in the allowance account.

 Comparing estimation methods